 “In trying to justify solar farms Planning often call the sites temporary.
 But the sites have a lifetime of 40 years with no guarantee of removal at the end” (Local resident Trevor Bailey)

-This piece was written and compiled by local residents Gerhard Hattingh, Tim Cann and Lone Hattingh
+This web page was written and compiled by local residents Gerhard and Lone Hattingh and Tim Cann